What air treatment equipment is recommended for industrial compressors?

 Returning to the subject of compressed air classes for a moment, these are relevant for UK businesses because needs must match purpose.

-Compressed air used in a food factory, big pharma, or electronics production is necessarily cleaner and requires cleaner air systems.
-Other uses for compressed air need not be as exacting, which is relevant when selecting an industrial air compressor system.
+Compressed air used in a food factory, big pharma, or electronics production is cleaner and requires cleaner air systems.
+Other uses for compressed air don’t need to be as clean, which opens up the choices for cheaper compressed air systems.

 Oil-free Compressors

-Specific industries rely on compressed air that’s free from oil vapour or other forms of oil-based contaminants.
+Specific industries that need high air purity can only rely on compressed air that’s free from oil vapour or other forms of oil-based contaminants.

-To achieve adequate performance without oil used as a lubricant, the compressor element of oil-free compressors is treated with a coating.
-It does make the OF compressor considerably more expensive than an oil-injected compressor, which also requires additional air filters.
+To be efficient without oil, the compressor element is treated with coating, like teflon, ceramic, or metal.
+This ensures durability and prevents wear over time without compromising air purity.
+It does make the oil-free compressor considerably more expensive than an oil-injected compressor, which also requires additional air filters.

 Oil-free compressors use a particulate filter, but an oil coalescing filter is most often not required.
 The particulate filter is unavoidable – it removes particulate and dust from the input of ambient air.
 Fewer filters help avoid as many potential reductions in air pressure as possible.